eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		* Compute infrastructure
 		* ML modelers and data scientists
 + skill set:
+	- Software Development at Rasa is not only about writing Code.
+You'll have to come up with good architectural designs, quality code, and break an ambitious long-term vision down into milestones and issues.
+	- We don't draw a hard line between our engineering and research teams, we all work on the same stack and share work, knowledge, and tools.
+A lot of the code we create is open source and used by a large community of developers.
+The driver for our development efforts is this: what would help developers build great conversational software?
+What can we enable them to build that they couldn't do currently?
+	- We do fundamental machine learning research, and we ship commercial quality software that puts it to use.
+We mostly work in Python, but dip into other languages when it makes sense to.
+Because engineering is so close to research, you'll quickly learn a lot about Machine Learning, Model Management, Data Analysis workflows, and what it takes to ship machine learning applications into production.
++ skill set:
 	- Google Dialogflow
 	- The Visual Fusion Engine, VFE
 	- algolia - Search Made Powerful